Nirmal-Joshwin/Frontend-Project/README.md

 # Frontend-Project
-A Simple Template Website Built Using Basic HTML, CSS and JS
+A Simple Calculator Webpage Built Using Basic HTML, CSS and JS